 Nov 14 Leveraging AI and Machine Learning for Customer Service

 Artificial intelligence (AI) is an exciting field right now, extending to all domains of the enterprise.
-According to Salesforce, 38% of enterprises use AI, and that number is expected to grow to 62% by next year.
+According to Gartner, by 2021, 80% of emerging technologies will have AI foundations.

 How AI is changing customer service

 Today, AI is changing the work of customer service agents by assisting them to complete tasks or by taking on repetitive tasks entirely.
-This enables agents to focus their attention on issues that require a personal touch, creating new value that is human in a world that is increasingly digital.
-For example, a robot can take on issue requests and complete simple and routine tasks, while an agent can focus on understanding the customer better and on building a more meaningful relationship.
+This enables agents to focus their attention on issues that require a personal touch, creating new value that is human in an increasingly digital world.
+For example, a robot can take on issue requests and complete simple and routine tasks.
+At the same time, an agent can focus on understanding the customer better and on building a more meaningful relationship.

-Today’s customer service experience often begins with the Google search bar and continues on to bots and virtual assistants that can help customers find information more easily and decrease escalated calls to a call center.
+Today’s customer service experience often begins with the Google search bar.
+It continues to bots and virtual assistants that can help customers find information more quickly and decrease escalated calls to a call center.
 Already, these technologies are becoming more personal, contextual, and highly relevant.
 Soon, they will be sophisticated enough to meet some customer needs before the customers even knew they had them, offering even more opportunities to create unique, delightful experiences.

 As organizations are becoming more digital, AI-enabled operations are getting smarter by assisting with streamlining customer interactions, facilitating scheduling, and optimizing resources.
 Even more significantly, with access to large amounts of data, these technologies can grow and extend our knowledge.
 From big customer engagement data, AI can extract useful information and uncover new patterns that could lead to new services and new business models.
 Ideally, as Forrester predicts, “machine-learning algorithms used for business and customer intelligence find answers to questions that humans didn’t even know to ask.”